dlk122/Sudoku_Solver/README.md

 # Sudoku_Solver

-In this sudoku solver, Here i have use Html, css and Javascript!!
-This is the one of the most important example of Backtracking in Data structure and Algorithm, in this Project I have described Sudoku solver Game.
-I have solved it using backtracking approach!!
+Javascript, HTML, and CSS are all used in this sudoku solver.
+This is one of the most significant instances of backtracking in data structures and algorithms that I have covered in this project, along with the Sudoku solver game.
+I used a backtracking strategy to solve it!

 Take a look at live version :  https://dlk122.github.io/Sudoku_Solver/